 The only two rides currently operating Buddy Pass are Toy Story Midway Mania and Monsters Inc. Mike and Sulley to the Rescue, Both in Disney California Adventure.

-If you can get a FastPass or MaxPass return time for ta ride then you do not really need to use the single rider line at all.
-However, if the parks are busy there may come a time where you need to choose between two popular rides to book your Fast/MaxPass time.
+If you can get a FastPass or MaxPass return time for a ride then you do not really need to use the single rider line at all.
+However, if the parks are busy there may come a time when you need to choose between two popular rides to book your Fast/MaxPass time.

 Say for instance you want to ride both Soarin’ and Radiator Springs Racers, and time is running out and you may only be able to bag a single FastPass?
 Which do you choose?
 Well, it’s simple, go for Soarin and jump in the Single Rider Line for Radiator Springs!

-Basically always Prioritise rides that DO NOT offer single Rider with your Fast/Max Pass selections!
+Basically, always Prioritise rides that DO NOT offer a Single Rider with your Genie+ selections!
 Some rides, such as Peter Pan and Dumbo do not offer FastPass or Single Rider.
 For these, you will HAVE to queue, and the queues are LONG.
 So it makes sense to ensure you have the minimum queueing time for all other rides!

 Which Rides have Single Rider

 Let’s take a look at which rides in which park use the Single Rider Lines and if you should make use of them or not?
-Always check this against the Official List at Disney site incase they have snuck some changes in without us noticing!
+Always check this against the Official List at the Disney site in case they have snuck some changes in without us noticing!